7MinutesDead-Git/MonkeMessage/README.md

 # Monke Message!
 This is a Rails app for messaging monkeys, colloquially referred to as Monke.
-You will send them messages, and those monkeys will message you back.
-The magic of how that happens is a closely guarded secret (a work in progress haha).
-In the interim, I'm establishing basic scaffolding and functionality for messaging.
+Send them messages and those monkeys will message you back.
+The magic of how that happens is a closely guarded secret (a work in progress).
+In the interim, scaffolding and functionality to suppor this is being built.

 ![image](https://user-images.githubusercontent.com/50963144/136717555-e35ff333-b79f-48ca-9364-2a6d4f6c5154.png)